EU Rep launches service to offer simple GDPR compliance for Non-EU companies

 So if you have clients and customers in the EU, and if you want to comply with the law, then there are some key steps you need to take:

-- Appoint a Data Protection Representative in writing as your point of contact in the EU.
+- Appoint a Data Protection Representative in the EU.

 Gail Chalmin explained how EU Rep works “For as little as just €19 per month EU Rep will act as your EU based representative, provide privacy materials and tell you what you need to display, for example on your website”.

 With Ireland set to be the only English speaking member of the EU after BREXIT Gail explained how EU Rep aids international companies.
-“EU Rep acts as your first point of contact if there is a complaint, EU Rep will notify you of the nature of the complaint and can provide additional services to help you, such as translation services or provision of legal advice”.
+“EU Rep acts as your first point of contact if there is a complaint; we can identify the nature of the complaint, translate the notice into your language and advise on the steps you need to take”.